microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 ## Hyperparameter Optimization Algorithm

-To tune the hyperparameters toward your objective, you will want to use a hyperparameter optimization algorithm which can help suggest hyperparameters with better performance (regarding your objective). `flaml` offers two HPO methods: CFO and BlendSearch. `flaml.tune` uses BlendSearch by default.
+To tune the hyperparameters toward your objective, you will want to use a hyperparameter optimization algorithm which can help suggest hyperparameters with better performance (regarding your objective). `flaml` offers two HPO methods: CFO and BlendSearch. `flaml.tune` uses BlendSearch by default when the option [blendsearch] is installed.

 <!-- ![png](images/CFO.png) | ![png](images/BlendSearch.png)
 :---:|:---: -->